animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 </cache>
 ```

 Then, with a properly configured and constructed `CLASSPATH` and
 `cache.xml` file (shown earlier) specified as a command-line option when
-starting a GemFire server in *Gfsh*, the command-line would be
+starting a GemFire server in `gfsh`, the command-line would be
 as follows:

 ```highlight
 gfsh>start server --name=ExampleServer --log-level=config ...
     --classpath="/path/to/application/classes.jar:/path/to/spring-data-geode-<major>.<minor>.<maint>.RELEASE.jar"
     --cache-xml-file="/path/to/geode/cache.xml"
 ```

 The `application-context.xml` can be any valid Spring configuration
 metadata, including all of the Spring Data for GemFire XML namespace elements.
 The